 Congressman Dougherty is also well known for his robust support of Catholic education at every level.
 As a legislative leader in the State Senate in the early 1970s, then Senator Dougherty conceived of and helped push through the Institutional Assistance Grant (IAG) program, supporting private higher-educational institutions in Pennsylvania.
 Congressman Dougherty has been decorated with several awards including the Legion of Merit from the Secretary of the Navy for outstanding service to the Navy and Marine Corps.
 He also received the Presidential Medal from the Republic of Lithuania.
 He was named a Knight of St. Gregory by Pope John Paul II and has been frequently recognized for his Pro-Life efforts.

-In her more than 40 years as a Sister of the Holy Family of Nazareth, Sister Thea has worked vigorously to promote the mission, values, and philosophy of the Catholic Church and the religious congregation.
+In her 40+ years as a Sister of the Holy Family of Nazareth, Sister Thea has worked vigorously to promote the mission, values, and philosophy of the Catholic Church and the religious congregation.
 She currently serves as Clinical Director of the Traumatic Brain Injury Clinic and ethicist at the James E. Van Zandt VA Medical Center, both in Altoona.
 Sister Thea often cares for veterans returning from combat duty who have very serious and frequently unseen trauma resulting from their military service.
 Sister Thea is on the faculty of Mount Aloysius College and Saint Francis University, where she teaches clinical and business ethics.
 Sister Thea has also served as international planning officer for the Congregation.

 On the national level, Sister Thea took on the task of facilitating the merger of five American provinces into one in 2007 so that Sisters of the five provinces might better utilize their resources for the sake of mission.
 Sister Thea’s commitment to the mission continues through her role as chairperson of the Mission Advancement Committee of the Sisters of the Holy Family of Nazareth and chair of the board of trustees of Mission and Ministry, Inc. Sister is also involved in board work for a variety of charitable agencies providing leadership, vision, and direction, always with a heart focused on mission.